redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 ## Autonomy

 The protocol uses Chainlink's oracle to get the price of the base token.
-Failure or malicious activity from the oracle may result in users' positions being liquidated.
+If te oracle fails it may be replaced only with a contract upgrade triggered from the DAO (3+ days delay).

-Risk: High
+Risk: Low

 ## Exit Window